microsoft/cordova-samples/cordova-hooks/README.md

 1. **Project Hooks** - Referenced in config.xml
 2. **Plugin Hooks** - Hooks contained inside a Cordova plugin and referenced in plugin.xml.

 When developing hooks it is often easiest to **first build a project hook** and **then migrate it into a plugin later.** Plugins allow you to reuse hooks in a modular fashion, are easier to install, and can be published publicly for easy access like other plugins.
-However, certain events only occur when a plugin is "installed" for a given platform which can complicate intial development.
+However, certain events only occur when a plugin is "installed" for a given platform which can complicate initial development.

 Hooks are implemented as simple JavaScript modules that are then referenced in either your project's config.xml or in a Cordova plugin's plugin.xml.
 Ex: